no-reply/qa-ldf/README.md

 What Does This Do?
 ------------------

 This gem offers a caching version of the [Questioning Authority](https://github.com/samvera/questioning_authority) interface relying on the ActiveTriples LDF caching service.
 A set of linked data "authorities" are exposed through the Questioning Authority API, and cached for fast recall using the Linked Data Fragments Caching Server.
-Models on the Hydra/Rails side are provided to handle caching and easy presentation of labels.
+Models on the Samvera/Rails side are provided to handle caching and easy presentation of labels.

-Both the QA and LDF APIs are available in mountable forms, so they can run directly in your Hydra application---see below for details.
+Both the QA and LDF APIs are available in mountable forms, so they can run directly in your Samvera application---see below for details.

 ### Why use this?